PatternsTechGit/PT_AutoWrapper/README.md

   }
 ```

-## Step 4 : Update DashboardComponent
+## Step 4: Update Dashboard Component

 Go to `DashboardComponent.ts` and set the received response in `lineGraphData` from `data.result`.
-Also we will be using `error.responseException.exceptionMessage` which will contains the error message if any...
+Also, we will be using the `error.responseException.exceptionMessage` which will contain the error message if any

 ```ts
 this.transactionService